Funding for teacher training

 - A bursary of up to £5,000 for those with a first, £4,000 for those with a 2.1 and £2,000 for those with a 2.2.

 Tuition fee loans from Student Finance England are available to both full-time and part-time trainees (if the trainee meets the required criteria) for PGCE programmes accredited by a higher education institution.
 Full-time students may also apply for maintenance loans.
 Loan support may be available for level 5 programmes accredited by other awarding organisations – contact your chosen provider for further information.

-Bursaries are available for graduates taking an ITT programme in maths and English before starting work as a further education lecturer.
-For 2017, the maximum bursary available is £25,000 for maths graduates with a first class degree, 2.1 or 2.2.
-Those with a third class degree can get a £9,000 bursary if they also hold a maths A level at B grade.
+Bursaries are available for graduates taking an ITT programme in maths or English before starting work as a further education lecturer.
+For 2018, the maximum bursary available is £25,000 for maths graduates with a first class degree, 2.1 or 2.2.

-For trainee English teachers, a £9,000 bursary is available to those with a first class degree and a bursary of £4,000 to those with a 2:2.
+For trainee English teachers, a £9,000 bursary is available to those with a first class degree or a 2.1 only.
 Bursary funding is limited – providers allocate bursaries to qualifying trainees on a first come first served basis and once the funding is used up, no more will be made available.